 Some people seem to possess the gift of imagination, able to weave lyrical sentences out of the air the night before a creative assignment is due.
 And then there are the great majority of us, for whom the word “creative” conjures up feelings of existential dread…

 There’s nothing wrong with admitting that some people aren’t natural writers.
 There’s also no reason that these students can’t do really well in the Paper 1 Creative section, despite not possessing a natural affinity for creative writing.
-This is because Paper 1 Section 2 isn’t just measuring a student’s way with words – it’s actually assessing a whole range of skills and knowledge, that with sufficient preparation, any student can master.
-Here are our top tips for acing the Creative section of Paper 1!

 Need to write a Discovery story, but not sure where to start?
 Try looking at the discovery stimulus!
 It sounds obvious, but just like with any English essay you write, your story needs to address the elements of the syllabus in a clear way.
 Like your essay, your creative should have a ‘thesis’ or argument about discovery that you express throughout the work.